shaliniumbc/UMBC-DATA606-Capstone/docs/report.md

 1. Data Cleaning:

--**Removing inconsistencies and errors:** Identified and corrected errors or inconsistencies in the dataset to maintain accuracy.
+- **Removing inconsistencies and errors:** Identified and corrected errors or inconsistencies in the dataset to maintain accuracy.

--**Standardizing data formats:** Ensured all date, price, and volume columns follow uniform formats for seamless analysis.
+- **Standardizing data formats:** Ensured all date, price, and volume columns follow uniform formats for seamless analysis.

--**Handling missing values and outliers:** Imputed missing values and detected outliers using statistical methods to ensure data integrity.
+- **Handling missing values and outliers:** Imputed missing values and detected outliers using statistical methods to ensure data integrity.

 2. Feature Engineering:

--**Calculating daily returns:** Computed daily returns to capture the percentage change in stock prices, which serves as an essential indicator of performance.
+- **Calculating daily returns:** Computed daily returns to capture the percentage change in stock prices, which serves as an essential indicator of performance.

--**Using moving averages:** Created 20-day, 100-day, and 200-day moving averages to identify long-term trends and smooth out price fluctuations.
+- **Using moving averages:** Created 20-day, 100-day, and 200-day moving averages to identify long-term trends and smooth out price fluctuations.
 These steps ensure the dataset is ready for building predictive models and extracting meaningful insights.

 ### Exploratory Data Analysis: